+I love God.
+I love others.
+I love to laugh.
 I love coffee with chocolate in it.
 When I have guests, I put the sugar in one of my Thai mugs, and hot cocoa mix in the other.
-Make your own mocha.)
+(Make your own mocha.)
 I enjoy getting to offer you your choice of the Joy, Hope, and Peace mugs.

 In all the messes of life, I want to walk in the Spirit, in the resurrection power of our Savior, Jesus Christ.

 I invite you to come with me.

 My one-on-one ministry

 Since 2017 I’ve been involved nearly full time with abuse victims and survivors, primarily using prayer ministry (based on the Immanuel Approach prayer ministry model developed by Christian psychiatrist Karl Lehman) to help them connect with Jesus and process their traumatic memories.

 For those who can’t get past the terms “prayer” and “ministry” because of the ways these words have been used against them, I’ve called what I do “spiritual coaching.”